 You now know what a letter of necessity is, how to obtain it, and how to fill it out to expedite your approval for weight loss surgery coverage by your insurance provider.

 Start gathering your information now.
-If you need help, come see us at Healthy Life Bariatrics in Los Angeles, California.
-Schedule a consultation with us today.
+If you need help, see us at Healthy Life Bariatrics in Los Angeles, California.
+Please schedule a consultation with us today.
 We can provide you with a letter of medical necessity so you can finally begin your successful weight loss journey.
-Call (310)694-4486.
+Call (310)861-7844.